- Provincial capital » Edmonton

 - Writing-on-Stone / Áísínai’pi

-- It is illegal to fly a UAV or drone in Alberta’s provincial parks and protected areas unless approved through a special permit.
+- It is illegal to fly a UAV or drone in Alberta’s provincial parks and other protected area unless approved through a special permit.
 Permits are rarely issued in these areas.
 (Reference)

 National Parks in Alberta